 …to the fruit stands packed with bananas, pineapples, mangoes, jocotes, guayabas, and maracuyás.

-Most of all, though, not depicted here is the kindness of strangers who were patient with our Spanish, helped dig our sod-trapped car, invited us to their homes, and went out of their way to help us out when we were miserably lost.
+Most of all, though, not depicted here is the kindness of strangers who were patient with our Spanish, helped dig our sod-trapped car, invited us into their homes, and went out of their way to help us out when we were miserably lost.
 And the constant refrain of “pura vida” — literally, “pure life,” but also hello, goodbye, thank you, what’s going on, you’re welcome, fantastic, everything’s great, and may you have a wonderful life.

 After an initial day of sightseeing on Friday, the next morning we woke up at the crack of dawn to board the bus at the Pentagon to the Korean War Veterans Memorial.
-It was hot and humid, but the U.S. military servicemen and women who were chaperoning the event couldn’t be more gracious, welcoming, and respectful towards the 5,000 or so veterans and family members who were attending.
+It was oppressively hot and humid, but the U.S. military servicemen and women who were chaperoning the event couldn’t be more gracious, welcoming, and respectful towards the 5,000 or so veterans and family members who were attending.
 I especially appreciated the zealous efforts of the Young Marines, who couldn’t have been more than 10 years old, running around to keep us all well watered throughout the day.

 The keynote speaker was President Obama, whose participation was kept under the wraps until just a day or so before the event.
 His presence marked the first time a U.S. president participated in a Korean War armistice ceremony, ever — a fact that I was startled (and not a little annoyed) to find out.

-After laying a wreath at the Memorial, flanked by top military and government officials from the U.S. and Korea, the President took to the stage and delivered a moving speech that was steadfastly optimistic and carefully avoided politics to focus more on personal stories.
+After laying a wreath at the Memorial, flanked by top military and government officials from the U.S. and South Korea, the President took to the stage and delivered a moving speech that was steadfastly optimistic and carefully avoided politics to focus more on personal stories.
 He asked all the veterans — who still fit in their uniforms — to rise, much to the appreciation of everyone else in the audience.

 After the ceremony, my dad pulled off the biggest coup of all.
 As we walked around the Memorial, my dad asked if I could take his picture with this four-star Korean general.
 While I was getting my camera ready, I watched as he started to talk the general’s ear off.
 I snapped a couple photos, then the general bowed respectfully and we went on our way.